9th - 12th grades

 Algebra 2 emphasizes linear and quadratic expressions, equations, and functions.
 This course also introduces students to polynomial, rational and exponential functions.
 Students explore the structures of and interpret functions and other mathematical models.
 Students build upon previous knowledge of equations and inequalities to reason, solve, and represent equations and inequalities numerically and graphically.

-The methodology for teaching French used in this course is “Teaching Proficiency through Reading and Storytelling,” which was invented by Blaine Ray.
-It provides a language-rich environment that promotes foreign language learning by what sounds right.
-TPR Storytelling provides natural language acquisition in humorous, non stressful situations.
-It does not stress grammatical instruction, especially in Year 1, but rather encourages grammatical correctness by modeling correct structures in stories.
-It teaches students to relate language to actual objects and actions.
-It does not promote simple regurgitation.
-TPR Storytelling promotes long-term memory retention because it is visual, physical, acoustical and contextual.
+This course provides a language-rich environment that promotes learning Spanish in a natural and organic way.
+The methodology provides natural language acquisition in humorous, non stressful situations, not stressing grammatical instruction, especially in Year 1, but rather encouraging grammatical correctness by modeling correct structures through conversation and stories.
+Students will relate language to actual objects and actions, promoting long-term memory retention through visual, physical, acoustical, and contextual exercises.
 This course will provide one high school language credit.

-This exciting course provides students with a chronological overview of geography based upon the exploration, discovery, and mapmaking of the world.
-Students will view and chart maps of places throughout history while discovering famous explorers, various landscapes and environments, world cultures, geographical tools and methods used throughout history, and be able to locate the wonders of the world both ancient and new.
-Students will also create a map of the world from memory, use a journal for written narrations, and create a timeline of exploration and discoveries throughout the world.
+This exciting course provides students with a cultural experience of geography based upon the exploration, discovery, and mapmaking of the world.
+Students will view and learn maps of places throughout the world, discovering famous explorers, various landscapes and environments, world cultures, geographical tools and methods used throughout history, and be able to locate the wonders of the world both ancient and new.
+Learning the political map is a core skill that will be unlocked as the year progresses and students discover how to easily label a political map of the world from memory.

 Course & Class Supply Fees: $400